 - assets under management;

-- return on assets (RoA) on the average assets under management (driven by fees and commissions, trading income and net interest income);
+- return on assets (RoA) on the average assets under management (driven by fees and commissions, trading income and net interest income):

 - operating income and expenses; and

 - tax rate applicable.

 To each of these key parameters, reasonably expected growth assumptions are applied in order to calculate the projected cash flows for the next five years, whereof the first three years are based on the detailed budgeting and the remaining two years on the less detailed mid-term planning (particularly net new money).
 The Group expects in the medium and long term a favourable development of the wealth management activities, which is reflected in the respective growth of the key parameters, although the Group cannot exclude short-term market disruptions.
 The Group also takes into consideration its relative strength as a pure wealth management provider vis-à-vis its peers, which should result in a better-than-average business development in the respective market.
 Additionally, the estimates of the expected free cash flows take into account the projected investments that are necessary to maintain the level of economic benefits expected to arise from the underlying assets in their current condition.
-The resulting free cash flows are discounted to present value, using a pre-tax discount rate of 9.8% (2020: 11.0%) for Julius Baer Wealth Management.
-For Julius Baer Family Office Brasil, the pre-tax discount rate used is 19.8% (2020: 23.9%); for Kairos, it is 14.5% (2020: 15.7%) and for NSC Asesores, it is 19.2% (2020: 19.3%).
+The resulting free cash flows are discounted to present value, using a pre-tax discount rate of 9.9% (2021: 9.8%) for Julius Baer Wealth Management.
+For Julius Baer Family Office Brasil, the pre-tax discount rate used is 19.1% (2021: 19.8%): for Kairos, it is 15.2% (2021: 14.5%).
+NSC Asesores was disposed of in 2022 (2021: 19.2%).
 The discount rates used in the calculation represent the Group's specific risk-weighted rates for the respective CGU and are based, depending on the specific unit, on factors such as the risk-free rate, market risk premium, adjusted Beta, size premium and country risk premium.